growthwise/cpa-ai-buildday/README.md

 To get the most from the day we recommend you have the following setup:

-- A paid Claude account
+- A paid claude account (You will need a Pro account or above)
-- Claude Desktop App Installed, with access to Chat, Cowork and Code
+- Claude Desktop App Installed (https://code.claude.com/docs/en/desktop-quickstart)

 ## Resources